top of page

 Gibbston seemed to us to be the perfect location, easily accessible yet secluded.
 Sheltered by the ruggedly beautiful mountain ranges to the north and south sides of the valley, our mature gardens attract bird life from hawks to paradise ducks, bellbirds to tui, and the rush of the mighty Kawarau River can be heard in the distance.
 As the valley glows in the last amber light of the day, your eyes will be drawn to the heavens - we are situated in an internationally recognised 'dark sky park', and the stars are truly magnificent.

-We look forward to meeting you.
+We look forward to welcoming you.

 Jenny (& Pema, the Te Whenua dog)